tmsalab/pg/README.md

 ## See also

-The following are useful resources regarding the Pólya-Gamma distribution.
+The following are useful resources regarding the Polya Gamma distribution.

 - Papers